Zebulon Vance: Personal life

-In February 1865, Vance had a stroke that caused temporary paralysis and “the muscles of the left cheek and eye to occasionally jerk and twitch....”
+In February 1865, Vance had a stroke that caused temporary paralysis and "the muscles of the left cheek and eye to occasionally jerk and twitch...."
 In October 1878, the Vances moved into a residence on Fayetteville Street in Raleigh, the former home of Kemp P. Battle.
 Vance joined the church for the first time at the age of 48, choosing his wife's Presbyterian church.
-However, his wife Harriette died on November 3, 1878, after a long and painful illness, just one month after the death of Vance's mother.
-A train took Harriette's remains back to Asheville to be buried at Riverside Cemetery.
+However, his wife Harriett died on November 3, 1878, after a long and painful illness, just one month after the death of Vance's mother.
+A train took Harriett's remains back to Asheville to be buried at Riverside Cemetery.

 On January 21, 1880, Vance met Florence Steele Martin while attending a ball at the Riggs House hotel in Washington, D.C.
 Martin was a wealthy Catholic widow from Louisville, Kentucky, with a twelve-year-old son.
 When she returned home three weeks later, the two were engaged.
 Based on the more than 100 letters Vance sent her over the next four months, this was a love match.
 Vance told a friend that Mrs. Martin was perfect for him except for her religion.
 He wrote, "Think of it!
 What will my Presbyterian friends say to me?"
 In reality, there were legitimate concerns that her religion could negatively impact his political career, but Vance was not deterred.
 They married on June 17, 1880, some six months after meeting, in Oldham County, Kentucky at the home of her mother, Mrs. Samuel Steele.
 They did not have any children.

 The couple lived at 1627 Massachusetts Avenue in Washington, D.C., but also started building a house called Gombroom in Black Mountain, North Carolina.
 To fund Gombroom, Vance used his wife's money and sold land in downtown Asheville that he inherited from his mother.
 Vance was embarrassed that his new wife had more money than he did.
 Weeks before their wedding, he wrote her, "Tell them [her family] the simple truth about me Darling, as I told it to you—that I am a poor man & ever likely to be.
-You may boast of nothing for me except my love for you. …I do hope they will all learn to love me."
+You may boast of nothing for me except my love for you. ...I do hope they will all learn to love me."
 Nevertheless, Gombroon was completed in 1887 and became their main home when Vance's health declined.
 Surrounded by forests, it was "the ideal retreat in the mountains of North Carolina" and had gardens, orchards, and vineyards, along with a dairy, springhouse, and other outbuildings.